EMuritu/Gas_Flaring_Analysis/README.md

 ### Entity-Relationship Diagram (ERD)
 The database was designed with normalization principles to efficiently store and relate data.
 The schema consists of three main tables: countries, fields and flaring_events linked through foreign keys

+### Tableau Dashboard
+The interactive dashboard explores global trends, identifies top-flaring countries and operators and analyzes flaring by field type.